-JCoSS Year 8 Curriculum Booklet 2021-22 Subject Kvutzah - PSHCE (Personal, Social, Health and Citizenship Education) Autumn Managing Money Money, Foreign Exchange and Decision Making Credit, Debt, Saving and Bank Accounts Money Habits and Budgeting Personal and Internet Safety Internet Safety - Catfishing Grooming and Coercion Knife Crime and Role of Police Run, Hide, Tell Main topics/areas studied this year Spring Relationships and Sex Education Intro to Consent Consent and Being Ready Pornography and Sexual Images FGM, Harassment and Upskirting Summer Substance Misuse Drugs and Peer Pressure Alcohol Smoking, Shisha and Vaping Mental Health Self-Esteem Body Image Impact of Social Media Assessment Headlines evaluating the in is delivered by a team of PSHCE specialist teachers and they will be npact of learning over time.
-Teachers regularly monitor students and e put in place for students that teachers have concerns about.
+Subject Kvutzah - PSHCE (Personal, Social, Health and Citizenship Education) Managing Money Money, Foreign Exchange and Decision Making Credit, Debt, Saving and Bank Accounts Budgeting Personal and Internet Safety Internet Safety - Catfishing Knife Crime and Role of Police Grooming and Coercion Main topics/areas studied this year Run, Hide, Tell Relationships and Sex Education Intro to Consent Being Ready and Intro to Domestic Abuse Pornography, Sexual Images and Online Safety Body Image and Self Esteem Summer Substance Misuse Drugs and Peer Pressure Alcohol Smoking, Shisha and Vaping Assessment Headlines Kvutzah (PSHCE) is delivered by a team of PSHCE specialist teachers and they will be evaluating the impact of learning over time.
+Students also assess themselves on their knowledge and skills related to curriculum content.
+Teachers regularly monitor students and interventions are put in place for students that teachers have concerns about.
 What parents can do to support learning Encourage students to discuss the issues that they have been learning about in Kvutzah (PSHCE).
 There may be questions that they may only feel comfortable asking parents or they may wish to discuss a particularly interesting topic.
 Encourage students to engage with current affairs.
 Number of lessons per fortnight in this subject 1 lesson per fortnight.
 There will be a number of informal opportunities outside of lesson for students to take part in.
 How much Home Learning is expected per week?
 Home learning will be minimal however project work may be set.

-Subject CoSS Year 8 Curriculum Booklet 2021-22 JCoS Latin Cambridge Latin Course Book I: Stages 1-4 Autumn Main language features: Word order in sentences with 'est' Word order in sentences without 'est' Nominative and accusative singular Sentence pattern: nominative + accusative + verb Nominative and accusative of 1st, 2nd and 3rd declensions 1st and 2nd person singular present, including sum, es.
-Cultural background: Pompeii: Caecilius' household, houses in Pompeii Pompeii: daily life and food Pompeii: town life and business The forum at Pompeii; finance and the law courts Main topics/areas studied this year Spring Cambridge Latin Course Book 1: Stage 5-8 Main language features: Nominative plural 3rd person plural present Imperfect and perfect (v-stems) in 3rd person singular and plural 'erat' and 'erant' Sentence pattern accusative + verb Perfect tense (other than forms in 'v') Accusative plural Superlative Cultural background: The theatre: actors and performances; pantomime, comedy Slaves and freedmen Roman beliefs about life and death The amphitheatre and gladiatorial shows Summer Cambridge Latin Course Book I: Stage 9-12 Main language features: dative singular and plural 1st and 2nd person plural present including 'esse' Comparative Intransitive verbs with dative Sentence pattern nominative + dative + verb 'placet' 'nobis' and 'vobis' Different ways of asking questions 1st and 2nd person (singular and plural) imperfect and perfect 1st and 2nd person (singular and plural) imperfect of esse The Roman baths The Roman education system; books and writing Pompeian government and elections Eruption of Mount Vesuvius
+Subject Latin Cambridge Latin Course Book I: Stages 1-4 Autumn Main language features: Word order in sentences with 'est' Word order in sentences without 'est' Nominative and accusative singular Sentence pattern: nominative + accusative + verb Nominative and accusative of 1st, 2nd and 3rd declensions 1st and 2nd person singular present, including sum, es.
+Cultural background: Pompeii: Caecilius' household, houses in Pompeii Pompeii: daily life and food Pompeii: town life and business The forum at Pompeii; finance and the law courts Cambridge Latin Course Book 1: Stage 5-8 Main topics/areas studied this year Spring Main language features: Nominative plural Imperfect and perfect (v-stems) in 3rd person singular and plural rerat' and 'erant' Sentence pattern accusative + verb Perfect tense (other than forms in 'v') Accusative plural Superlative Cultural background: The theatre: actors and performances; pantomime, comedy Slaves and freedmen Roman beliefs about life and death The amphitheatre and gladiatorial shows Cambridge Latin Course Book I: Stage 9-12 Summer Main language features: dative singular and plural 1st and 2nd person plural present including 'esse' Comparative Intransitive verbs with dative Sentence pattern nominative + dative + verb 'placet' 'nobis' and 'vobis' Different ways of asking questions 1st and 2nd person (singular and plural) imperfect and perfect 1st and 2nd person (singular and plural) imperfect of esse The Roman baths The Roman education system; books and writing Pompeian government and elections Eruption of Mount Vesuvius